rubemlrm/Rubemlrm/README.md

 ## About me

 A curious person by nature.
 Karaté lover and a fan of trading Card games like magic the gathering.
-In the past years i have worked mainly for web and some linux system administration.
+In the past years, I have worked mainly for web and some Linux system administration.

 ---
 ## Working with: